Catalytic Oxidizers

 Particulate matter (PM) covers the catalyst active site, leading to costly factory reactivation or replacement.
 It is critical to avoid using catalytic oxidizers on processes with particulate, heavy metals, or other poisioning agents that can permanently deactivate the catalyst in your system.
 View our catalyst poisons bulletin (link to document) for more details.

-Catalysts used for air pollution abatement can be either structured or unstructured and they are typically either a base-metal or a precious-metal.
+Catalyst used for air pollution abatement can be either structured or unstructured and they are typically either a base metal or a precious metal.
 The catalyst is usually made of a carrier (e.g. alumina), impregnated with the catalytic metal.

 Ready to Inquire about our Catalytic Oxidizer Systems?